 A spike aerator is less effective than a core aerator because it drives holes into the soil, which actually compacts the soil around the hole.

 Should You Pick Up Plugs After Aerating in the Northeast?

-It’s never a good idea to rake up or throw away soil plugs created by the aeration process.
+It’s never a good idea to rake after aerating your lawn.
 These plugs contain valuable microorganisms and nutrients that they feedback to the soil as they break down.
 You can even put these plugs to use to benefit your yard.
 Allow them to crumble naturally.
 They’ll be gone in 2–6 weeks.

 What Fertilizer Should You Use After Fall Aeration?

 If you do not plan to overseed your lawn after aeration, spread a fertilizer engineered for mature lawns in the northeast region.
 These typically contain high levels of nitrogen with some phosphorus and potassium.
 If your next step after aeration is to overseed, apply a lawn starter fertilizer that is high in phosphorus.

 - Use this northeastern lawn fertilizer if you do NOT plan to overseed this fall.

 - If you plan to overseed, spread this lawn starter fertilizer to help your seedlings establish themselves before winter.

 Do not use a mature grass fertilizer on seeds.
 Without the proper nutrient balance, you won’t get the highest seedling survival rate from your overseeding efforts.